gsalaman/astro_notes/photoshop_stacking.md

+# DON'T DO IT THIS WAY!!!!
+PIPP+AUTOSTAKKERT+REGISTAX IS MUCH EASIER AND BETTER!!!

 # Glenn's Photoshop Stacking workflow.
 So you've got a bunch of images that you want to make into a cool final image.
 Here's my stacking workflow: